 So, loving God is basically defined as an attitude toward God that meditates on His glory, that trusts in His power, that seeks intimate communion with Him and that secures the peace of the soul.
 Do you have the kind of love for God which gives you rest?

-In fact, 1 John 2 says, "If you say you're in the light and you hate your brother, you're in the...what?...you're really in the darkness," because you'd love believers.
+In fact, 1 John 2 says, "If you say you're in the light and you hate your brother (you're in the what?) you're really in the darkness," because you'd love believers.
 It's not some kind of duty for me to be with Christian people, they're whom I love and I love them because I love Christ in them and they belong to Him.

-All that is important but there's one more even more compelling issue that really sums it up, and here it is.
-Loving the Lord means obeying His commands.
-That's really the sum of everything.
-Loving the Lord means obeying His commands.
+All of that is important, but there's one more, even more compelling, issue that really sums it up, and here it is: Loving the Lord means obeying His commands.
+That's really the sum of everything: Loving the Lord means obeying His commands.
 That's how you know whether you love Him, if you have a desire to obey His Word.
 Listen to John 14:21, "He who has My commandments and keeps them, he it is who loves Me."
 Plain and simple.

 That takes us to the second part of the verse, go back to Romans 8:28.
-Only one way it could happen...only one way, and this is profound stuff here.
-Verse 28, "God causes all things to work together for good for those who love God, to those who are...what?...called according to His purpose."
-The only reason they love God is because they're...what?...they're called.
+Only one way it can happen, only one way, and this is profound stuff here.
+Verse 28, "God causes all things to work together for good to those who love God, to those who are (what?) called according to His purpose."
+The only reason they love God is because they're what?
+They're called.
 This is the divine love which initiates our love.
 We love Him, 1 John 4:19, because He first loved us.
-The word "called" is never used in the New Testament epistles to some external invitation, it always means what the theologians have called an effectual, or an effective, or a saving call.
+The word "called" is never used in the New Testament epistles to some external invitation.
+It always means what the theologians have called an effectual, or an effective, or a saving call.
 It literally means to be brought to salvation.
 Verse 30 explains that.
-"Whom He predestined He called and whom He called these He also...what?...justified."
+"Whom He predestined He called and whom He called these He also (what?) justified."
 So we're talking here about the divine act that initiates salvation and brings it to fulfillment.
-We have been called not according to our own purpose, not according to our own plan, not according to our own wisdom, or our own choice or decision, we have been called to be saved because of God's eternal everlasting redemptive purpose.
+We have been called, not according to our own purpose, not according to our own plan, not according to our own wisdom, or our own choice or decision, we have been called to be saved because of God's eternal, everlasting, redemptive purpose.
 And it is because of the call of God that we are transformed and made capable of loving Him.

 Jude starts his little epistle, "Jude, a bondservant of Jesus Christ and brother of James, to those who are the called, beloved in God the Father and kept for Jesus Christ."
 Wow, what a statement.
-Beloved in God the Father and kept for Jesus Christ, we are the called...we are the called.
+Beloved in God the Father and kept for Jesus Christ.
+We are the called.
+We are the called.

 First Peter 5:10 says, "God, the God of all grace has called us to His eternal glory in Christ."
 As Martyn Lloyd-Jones used to like to say, "The only reason you love God is because God interfered with your life."
 First came the conviction of sin, then a subsequent humbling and brokenness, followed by a hunger for salvation, followed by the preaching of the gospel, followed by the gift of faith mixed with the hearing of the gospel and by the Word and by the Spirit you were called to justification.
 We love God because He first loved us.
 We love Him because He called us, He called us when we hated Him, He called us when we were enemies, He called us out of darkness.